 Request approved?
 All aspects of the deployment of equipment or personnel are coordinated by the agency requesting the resource and the agency(ies) providing the resource(s).

 Request denied?
-The requesting agency should contact IEMA Dispatch for resolution.
+The requesting agency should contact IEMA Dispatch for possible resolution.

+IEMA Dispatch will contact the designated COMC who will vet the request and facilitate the deployment or assignment of the appropriate communications resources.

 Agencies deploying communications resources following a request that did not originally go through IEMA Dispatch are required to notify IEMA Dispatch for situational awareness purposes on the status of the deployed resources.